-Letter of Recommendation: The application must be accompanied by a letter of recommendation from a principal, superintendent, colleague, or mentor who can attest to the applicant's ability to complete the course of activities outlined in the proposal in the time frame allowed by the grant cycle.
+Letter of Recommendation: The application must be accompanied by a short letter of recommendation on letterhead stationery from a principal, superintendent, colleague, or mentor who can attest to the applicant's ability to complete the course of activities outlined in the proposal in the time frame allowed by the grant cycle.
 The recommendation should confirm the reviewers' decision that the project is warranted and feasible and attest to the applicant's ability to fulfill responsibly the terms of the proposal.